KNOW YOUR TRUSTEES

 Schutt spent 13 years as an executive with CIRI and a decade leading and overseeing its energy investment portfolio and the development of several projects including the Fire Island Wind Project.
 He was also responsible for the land management of CIRI’s approximately 1.5 million acres of land in the Cook Inlet which included substantial oil and gas leasing.
 Schutt then worked in several leadership roles with the Alaska Native Tribal Health Consortium.
 Schutt is currently Executive Vice President & General Counsel for Bristol Bay Native Corporation (BBNC) where he leads BBNC’s efforts in legal, compliance and records management.
 Schutt and his wife are the proud parents of five hockey players.

 Trustee Schutt was appointed in 2020 to a four-year public seat by Governor Dunleavy.
-Trustee Schutt was appointed as Chair at the 2022 Annual Meeting.
+Trustee Schutt was reappointed as Chair at the 2023 Annual Meeting.

 Jason Brune has a vast array of experience throughout Alaska.
-He was the senior director of land and resources at Cook Inlet Region Inc. (CIRI), an Alaska Native Corporation.
+He was most recently the Department of Environmental Conservation Commissioner appointed by Governor Dunleavy in December of 2018.
+Prior to that, he was the senior director of land and resources at Cook Inlet Region Inc. (CIRI), an Alaska Native Corporation.
 Before working at CIRI, Mr. Brune worked as the company's public affairs and government relations manager for Anglo American, a global mining company.
 He has served on the Alaska Sealife Center Board, Cook Inlet Beluga Whale Endangered Species Act (ESA) Recovery Team, Tyonek Tribal Conservation District Board, the Exxon Valdez Oil Spill Public Advisory Committee, and numerous other business and civic organizations.
 Brune is also the former executive director for the Resource Development Council, executive director emeritus for Alaska Resource Education, and past president of the Alaska Miners Association.
 He has a bachelor's degree in biology from Carleton College, and his graduate work was in environmental science at Alaska Pacific University.

 ADAM CRUM